Comparing group differences for examining treatment effectiveness is a common

 You ask me to guess your age, I reply, "from 16 to 60."
 I am 95% confident that

 your actual age would fall within this range, but is it a useful estimation?

 Probably not.
 If I say "from 18-21" instead, it is definitely a much better

-SAS/JMP provides a powerful tool named diamond plot to visualize CI and it is
+SAS/JMP provides a powerful tool named diamond plot to visualize CI.

-very easy to obtain the result.
-In JMP you don't even need to know the name of
+The JMP tool is so easy that you don't even need to know the name of

 shown in the following: